ethanwongca/CSUSxMcHacksWebDev/README.md

 ### Proper Setup <br />
 ![Screenshot 2023-11-19 at 11 31 32 PM](https://github.com/ethanwongca/CSUSxMcHacksWebDev/assets/87055387/e3ec718e-6cb7-47ed-9128-820bd3d7ffb7) <br/>

-> If you got it great!
-Let's get started with the workshop.
+> If you made your first website congratulations!

 ## Resources for your Web Development Journey
 Here are some useful resource for after the workshop.
 Good luck with your web development journey! <br />